- WHAT IS THE PA TARGETED INDUSTRY PROGRAM (PA-TIP)?

 - How are awards determined?

 Awards are based on the student’s need.
 PHEAA will consider a student’s educational costs including tuition, fees, books, supplies, required equipment, and a living expense allowance of $4,000.
 PHEAA will then deduct the Federal Pell Grant award and any gift aid or employer reimbursement from the educational cost.
-The student can receive a PA-TIP award up to the maximum State Grant award or 75% of the unmet educational cost, whichever is less.
+The student can receive an award up to the maximum PA-TIP amount (currently $6,000), or the student’s actual unmet need, whichever is less.

 - Do veterans have different PA-TIP eligibility?

 Yes.
-Students who are veterans of the U.S. Armed Forces and were honorably discharged are eligible to receive a PA-TIP Grant equal to the maximum State Grant award (or the equivalent for recipients enrolled at least half-time) or 100% of program costs, whichever is less.
+Students who are veterans of the U.S. Armed Forces and were honorably discharged are eligible to receive a grant award equal to the maximum PA-TIP award (or the equivalent for recipients enrolled at least half-time) or 100% of program costs, whichever is less.
 Don’t forget to supply a copy of the DD214 Form with your application.

 - How does a student submit a PA-TIP enrollment change?

 If students need to submit a change to their enrollment, then they should contact the Financial Aid Office (FAO) at their school and inform them of the needed change.